 People who need medical care place their trust and often their very lives in the hands of doctors, surgeons, hospitals, and other medical professionals.
-Unfortunately, medical mistakes during exams and procedures frequently lead to catastrophic injuries, which may be the legal basis for a medical malpractice lawsuit.
+Unfortunately, medical mistakes during exams and procedures frequently lead to catastrophic injuries, which may be the legal basis for a medical malpractice litigation lawsuit.
 If you or a loved one has been injured due to the negligence of a medical professional, it is crucial to consult an experienced personal injury lawyer.

 Hunt Law Firm has been fighting for medical malpractice victims throughout New Mexico for almost 20 years.
 We are dedicated to holding responsible parties accountable for medical negligence and helping our clients receive just compensation.
 Unlike other attorneys who settle malpractice claims, we devise courtroom strategies that can lead to successful outcomes in these types of lawsuits.
 When you become our client, we will offer you knowledge, compassion and handle your case with the attention it deserves.

 A medical malpractice litigation lawsuit cannot be filed merely because you were dissatisfied with the medical treatment you received.
 Instead, we must be able to show that the negligence of a doctor, hospital, or other medical professional caused you harm, worsened your condition, caused unreasonable complications, or required additional medical treatment.
 It is also necessary to prove that the doctor or other healthcare provider deviated from the acceptable standard of care — the type of care that a reasonably prudent physician would have provided under the same circumstances.